anupcshan/fusegit/README.md

 ======
 Super duper experimental and incomplete.
 Usage of this tool may result in harm to your pets.

-Currently, fusegit is controlled via an unsecured HTTP server on port 6060 (hardcoded for now).
+Currently, fusegit is controlled via an unsecured HTTP server on port 6060 (hardcoded for now - can be encoded in a special node in the mounted directory in the future).
 This means only a single fusegit mount can exist at a time.
 This also means anyone with network access to this machine can control it.

 Aspirations